logaretm/vee-validate/docs/content/api/error-message.md

 ## Rendering Messages

-The `ErrorMessage` component accepts an `as` prop that allows to control the root node to render for your error messages, by default it will render a `span` if none provided.
+The `ErrorMessage` component accepts an `as` prop that allows to control the root node to render for your error messages, by default it will render a `span` if none provided if there is an error message for the field.

 ```vue
 <ErrorMessage name="email" as="p" />